-As saints, they believed in Christ Jesus as the Redeemer that had atoned for all their sins, and by this faith they were consecrated and sanctified to God.
+Paul addresses Ephesians to God’s holy ones/saints and blesses with grace and peace.
+As saints, we believe in Christ Jesus as our Redeemer that has atoned for all our sins, and by this faith we are consecrated and sanctified to God.
 Grace and peace are blessings which come from God our Father and our Lord and Savior Jesus Christ.
 These same blessings come to us (Eph 2:8).

-To holy ones/saints/hagios
+To holy ones/saints/hagiōn

-Saints is a kingdom word identifying believers made holy by the death of Jesus’ physical body (Col 1:22, Heb 10:10) and cleansed from all sin by His blood (1 Jn 1:7).
+Saints is a kingdom word identifying believers made holy by the death of Jesus’ physical body (Col 1:22, Heb 10:10) and cleansed from all sin by His blood (1 John 1:7).
 God has made us holy and consecrated us to Himself in His kingdom.
 We saints are called to turn away from following our own will and follow Messiah Jesus our King.
 In the text of the Bible, saint is never used as a title for an individual.

 Paul, an apostle of Christ Jesus by the will of God, To the saints who are at Ephesus and who are faithful in Christ Jesus: Grace to you and peace from God our Father and the Lord Jesus Christ.
 Ephesians 1:1-2

 Since we are born again, we believe in Messiah Jesus and we are saints in the kingdom.
 Even if we don’t consider ourselves saints, our Father in heaven does.
 Some days, we certainly don’t seem holy.
 We might be grumpy, grim, and caught in sin.
 What Paul wants us to see is reality to lift us out of those ruts.
 Paul helps us set our sight on the things that are above.
 He wants us to see ourselves as our Father in heaven sees us.

 To be holy is to be set apart.
 The same Greek word is used in the NT for both “holy” and, in the plural, “saints” (VWS).